aws-samples/amazon-sagemaker-feature-store-streaming-aggregation/README.md

 6. View the Lambda function that receives the final kinesis events and triggers the model prediction.

 You can view the CloudFormation template directly by looking [here](./templates/sagemaker-featurestore-template.yaml).
 The stack will take a few minutes to launch.
 When it completes, you can view the items created by clicking on the Resources tab.

+To use these notebooks from SageMaker Studio, add a new Studio user, selecting the IAM role that was created by the CloudFormation stack.
+Open Studio for that new user, and git clone this repo.
+All other steps are the same.

 #### Running the Notebooks